Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Introduction

-The key difference of Mahalanobis balancing and MDABW is that Mahalanobis balancing controls multivariate imbalance measure directly as an inequality constraint in an constrained optimization problem.
-Hence, multivariate approximate balance is monitored and controlled.
+Mahalanobis balancing differs from the MDABW method by that multivariate imbalance, rather than univariate imbalance, is controlled.
 This simple idea has important consequences that make Mahalanobis balancing a highly competitive balancing method.
-First, there is a single threshold parameter attached to the quadratic inequality constraint in Mahalanobis balancing, and thus the issue of tuning multiple threshold parameters of the MDABW method is greatly alleviated.
-Second, there are situations where univariate balance holds but the covariate distributions are still imbalanced.
-MDABW does not work well in these situations as illustrated in the numerical studies.
-In contrast, Mahalanobis balancing explicitly constrains multivariate imbalance and substantially improves the empirical performance of MDABW in these situations.
+First, a univariate threshold parameter is attached to the quadratic inequality constraint in Mahalanobis balancing, and thus the issue of tuning multiple or high-dimensional threshold parameters is resolved.
+Second, there are situations where univariate approximate balancing is achieved but the covariate distributions remain imbalanced after reweighting (e.g., Scenarios B, C, E in Section \ref{sec4}).
+The MDABW method does not perform satisfactorily in these situations, and treatment effect estimation can be considerably biased.
+It suggests that controlling univariate imbalance in reweighting can be insufficient to delineate multivariate imbalance and obtain valid treatment effect estimation.
+In comparison, Mahalanobis balancing greatly improves the performance of univariate approximate balancing in these situations, which confirms the importance of controlling multivariate imbalance.
 Third, Mahalanobis balancing is not restricted to the low-dimensional situation.
-In particular, we propose a high-dimensional version of Mahalanobis balancing where the idea of multivariate imbalance is further exploited.
-The simulations show that it is competitive to the state-of-the-art high-dimensional regularized balancing methods \citep[e.g.,][]{athey2016approximate,ning2020robust,tan2020regularized} in important settings.
-In comparison, MDABW requires that the number of constraints is small.
+In the Supplementary Material, we propose a high-dimensional version of Mahalanobis balancing where the idea of multivariate imbalance is further exploited.
+The simulations reveal that it is competitive to the high-dimensional regularized balancing methods \citep{athey2016approximate,ning2020robust,tan2020regularized}.
+In comparison, the MDABW method is restricted to the low-dimensional scenario.